Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Introduction

 \section{Introduction}

-Classification of many-body quantum states in terms of their entanglement properties has become a major endeavour in condensed matter physics.
+Classification of many-body quantum states in terms of their entanglement properties has become a major theme in condensed matter physics.
 These activities have revealed intriguing connections of entanglement with dynamics and thermalization of quantum systems \cite{Altman2015,Nandkishore2015,Abanin2018}.
-Based on the ideas of eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991,Srednicki1994,Srednicki1999}, it has been understood that typical high-energy eigenstates of a generic \emph{isolated} many-body system can be classified as either \emph{ergodic} or \emph{non-ergodic} depending on the entanglement entropy of a subsystem.
-For example, in an ergodic eigenstate the entanglement entropy scales with the volume of the subsystem and is equal to the thermal entropy corresponding to the energy density of the eigenstate.
-On the contrary, for \emph{many-body localized} (MBL) states \cite{Gornyi2005,Basko2006,Oganesyan2007,Pal2010,Altman2015,Nandkishore2015,Abanin2018}, prominent examples of non-ergodic eigenstate, subsytem entanglement scales with the area of the subsystem.
+It has been understood that typical high-energy eigenstates of a generic \emph{isolated} many-body system can be classified as either \emph{ergodic} or \emph{non-ergodic} depending on the subsytem entanglement entropy, e.g. $S_{EE}=-\mr{Tr}_A\rho_A\ln\rho_A$ of a subsytem $A$, where $\rho_A$ is the reduced density matrix of $A$ for the eigenstate.
+In particular, when $d$-dimensional system is divided into two subsytems with the smaller subsystem, say $A$, having length $L$, the entanglement entropy $S_{EE}\sim L^d$, i.e. scales with the volume of the subsystem.
+On the contrary, for \emph{many-body localized} (MBL) states \cite{Gornyi2005,Basko2006,Oganesyan2007,Pal2010,Altman2015,Nandkishore2015,Abanin2018}, prominent examples of non-ergodic eigenstate, subsytem entanglement scales as $L^{d-1}$, i.e. with the \emph{area} of the subsystem, the so-called \emph{area law} scaling.
 Starting with a generic initial state, the MBL systems do not thermalize under the unitary dynamics, unlike the ergodic ones.
 Nevertheless, the MBL systems still give rise to a slow growth of entanglement entropy approaching a state with sub-thermal volume law scaling \cite{Znidaric2008,Bardarson2012,Serbyn2013,Vosk2013}.
 One of the most natural realizations of MBL phases are found in strongly disordered systems where single-particle Anderson localization is stable to interaction \cite{Basko2006,Gornyi2005,Oganesyan2007,Pal2010}, even at finite energy densities above the ground state.
+A many-body localizable system can undergo a volume-law (ergodic) to area-law (non-ergodic) transition \cite{Gornyi2005,Basko2006,Oganesyan2007,Pal2010,Altman2015,Nandkishore2015,Abanin2018} as a function of the strength of the disorder or the interaction .